isaa-bad/isa/README.md

 </script></body>
 </html>

-# Stealthbay
+#Current project

-Stealthbay is a **portfolio project** exploring the technical foundations of an anonymous online marketplace architecture, focusing on **privacy, decentralization concepts, and crypto-based payments** — implemented for **educational and research purposes only**.
+My online market is a personal **portfolio project** exploring the technical foundations of an anonymous online marketplace architecture, focusing on **privacy, decentralization concepts, and monero-based payments** — ** currently deployed on the onion network**.

 ##  Project Overview

-This project demonstrates how privacy-focused systems *could* be designed using modern cryptography, backend logic, and secure communication principles, while remaining accessible via a normal website interface.
+This project is designed for privacy-focused systems *could* be designed using modern cryptography, backend logic, and secure communication principles, while remaining accessible via a normal website interface.

-**Stealthbay does NOT host real transactions or illegal content.**
+**It does NOT host real transactions or illegal content.**
 It exists purely as a **technical showcase**.

 ##  Key Concepts Demonstrated
-- Anonymous-style user architecture (conceptual)
+- Anonymous-style user architecture
-- Crypto-based payment flow simulation
+- Crypto-based payment
 - Separation of frontend access and backend logic
 - Security-first design thinking
 - Privacy-aware system modeling